Artist Bio.

 Trent University

 PhD studies focusing on the impacts of nano-particles on local amphibian species.
 Studies looked at particle behaviour in variable natural waters and bioaccumulation of particles in tadpole tissues.
-PhD studies were not completed due to change in focus to family and career to administration.
+PhD studies were not completed due to change in focus towards family and a change in career in Post-secondary Administration and Management.

 2004-2007